yousefamar/cis-rest-server/README.md

 ### /read

 Lists all entries for a given group and sensor type between a set time range [from, to].

+If just a 'to' is provided than everything is loaded from the start until the given time (inclusive).
+If just 'from' is provided, the data from this given time until now is loaded.

+If no parameter is given, all values are loaded.

 #### Parameters:
   - group
   - type
-  - from (inclusive)
+  - from (inclusive, optional)
-  - to (inclusive)
+  - to (inclusive, optional)

 #### Response:
   - An array of JSON-encoded DB entries